 There is also an issue that IGCC and carbon dioxide sequestration don't address in the slightest.
 Oil and natural gas are obtained from wells; coal is obtained from mines, either underground mines or surface mines.
 Underground coal mines are notoriously dangerous, not just because of the possibility of cave-ins but because coal generates explosively flammable gas and dust.
 China's underground coal mines have an infamously high fatality rate.

 * TAKE THE CHALLENGE?
 Ten years ago, well-known skeptic James Randi offered a one million USD prize to any psychic whose skills could survive a controlled examination.
-According to a WIRED Online article ("Skeptic Revamps $1M Psychic Prize" by Kevin Poulsen), administering the "Million Dollar Challenge" has proven troublesome, and the team that does the job has been forced to streamline their processes.
+According to an article from WIRED.com ("Skeptic Revamps $1M Psychic Prize" by Kevin Poulsen), administering the "Million Dollar Challenge" has proven troublesome, and the team that does the job has been forced to streamline their processes.

 Randi originally offered a $1,000 USD prize in 1964, then boosted it to $10,000 USD.
 Even that wasn't all that tempting, but in 1996 an unnamed donor contributed a million bucks to the cause, and the office of the James Randi Education Foundation in Fort Lauderdale, Florida, then ended up dealing with a steady stream of applicants.
 The office is supported by member contributions, grants, and the interest off the million-dollar prize.